 Facebook continues to make inroads into the personalisation of your posts in every different way possible. the latest addition, click the ‘gif’ symbol, type in your name and see what pops up.
 It will be irrelevant, but it will also be fun.

-Try not to be repetitive, if you use a loop video like boomerang that’s great, but don’t schedule lots of looping video’s or ads, it switches your clients off!
-Don’t (also) make any ad’s look to sharp, data suggests that social users don’t like adverts that intrude on their social viewing time.
+Try not to be repetitive, if you use a loop video like boomerang that’s great, but don’t schedule lots of [looping] video’s or ads, it switches your clients off!
+Don’t (also) make any adverts look too sharp, data suggests that social users don’t like adverts that intrude on their social viewing time.
 Ad’s are important to you and your business so try to make them less advertorial and more real.

 Whilst we are all aware if the legal implications of downloading an image from the internet and the risks associated with copyright and ownership, most people still do it at their own risk.
-Up till recently this was fine on ‘pin site’ Pinterest, but recent activities suggest that the site is being scrutinised for illegal downloads of images.
+Up until now this was fine on ‘pin site’ Pinterest, but recent activities suggest that the platform is being scrutinised for illegal downloads of images.
 Be careful what you pin and wherever possible always give relevant credits.